0vm/0vm/README.md

-star my repos PLEASE I BEG IM ON MY KNEES
+If you star my repos I will personally give you a heartfelt thank you if you open an issue :D

 <a href="https://www.youtube.com/watch?v=k-3Cppde1pU&ab_channel=Hanato">
   <img src="https://github.com/0vm/0vm/assets/79897291/1d00efde-8b62-41ec-87fd-c307bc0cbbea" alt="a man has fallen in lego city" style="width: 100%;">